dettus/oledtest/README.md

 Please have a look at the sourcecode.
 It is imperative that the GPIO numbering from the (deprecated) sysfs is being reflected in the physicalmapping[] array.
 Thus, the first time you try to compile it, it will fail.
 You need to configure lines 21-26.
 I am really really sorry.
-(Yes, both files. oledtest.c as well as keytest.c)
+(Yes, three files. oledtest.c and texttest.c as well as keytest.c)

 Once you have done this, please run

 gcc -O3 -o oledtest.app oledtest.c
 gcc -O3 -o keytest.app keytest.c
+gcc -O3 -o texttest.app texttest.c

 IF YOU HAVE A NEW BOARD, PLEASE DO NOT HESITATE TO SEND ME THE MAPPING. dettus@dettus.net, make sure to include "OLEDTEST" somewhere in the subject line.